biareiam/The-House-of-Books/testing.md

   Automated testing of forms was completed to:

-    - Test that none of the form fields are required.
+    - Test that none of the form fields is required.

 **Products**

   Automated testing of views was completed to:

-    - Test if the url works when loading the page.
+    - Test if the URL works when loading the page.
     - Test the correct template loads on page load.
     - Test the products page is accessible by name.
     - Test products display.